sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 If you decide you no longer need a particular analysis, you can remove it with the results context menu.
 Right-clicking on the analysis results will bring up a menu and by selecting ``Analysis`` and then ``Remove`` the analysis can be removed.
 But more on this later.
-First, let’s take a more detailed look at the spreadsheet view.
+First, let us take a more detailed look at the spreadsheet view.

 Copy and Paste